WaleedFarooq51/Dual-Stream-Top-View-Person-Re-Identification/README.md

 ### 2. Datasets

-- The dataset in the form of images and in .npy format can be downloaded from this link.
+- The dataset in the form of images and in .npy format can be downloaded from this [Link](https://drive.google.com/drive/folders/1CvoPTECe3Wf2R4IGUu1bojw9B3nMftfG?usp=sharing).
 - The link contains training data and testing data as well for evaluation purposes.
+- The training data for RGB and Depth modalities is stored in ".npy" format.
+- The testing data contains multiple Gallery and Probe folders for evaluation purposes.

 #### Prepare Custom Dataset

-- If you want to prepare your own custom dataset, you need to run `python process_dataset.py` to prepare the dataset, the training data will be stored in ".npy" format.
+- If you want to prepare your own custom training dataset, you need to run `python process_dataset.py` to prepare the dataset, the training data will be stored in ".npy" format.
 - After the data is stored in ".npy" format, you need to define the data path in `config.py` before training or testing.

 ### 3. Training